1972 United States Senate election in Delaware: Primary and candidates

+Longtime Delaware political figure and incumbent Republican Senator J. Caleb Boggs was considering retirement, which would likely have left U.S. Representative Pete du Pont and Wilmington Mayor Hal Haskell in a divisive Senate primary.
+To avoid a potential primary, President Richard Nixon helped convince Boggs to run again with full party support.
+Aside from Biden, a New Castle County Councilman, no Democrat wanted to challenge Boggs.

 General election

-Longtime Delaware political figure and incumbent Republican Senator J. Caleb Boggs was considering retirement, which would likely have left U.S. Representative Pete du Pont and Wilmington Mayor Harry G. Haskell Jr. in a divisive Senate primary fight.
-To avoid a potential primary, U.S. President Richard Nixon helped convince Boggs to run again with full party support.
+Campaign

-Aside from Biden, a New Castle County Councilman, no Democrat wanted to challenge Boggs.
-Biden's campaign had virtually no money and was given no chance of winning.
+Biden's campaign had virtually no money and was given little to no chance of winning.
 The campaign was managed by Biden's sister, Valerie Biden Owens (who managed his future campaigns), was staffed by other members of the Biden family, and relied upon handed-out newsprint position papers.

 Biden did receive some assistance from the AFL–CIO and from Democratic pollster Patrick Caddell.
 Biden's campaign focused on withdrawal from the Vietnam War, the environment, civil rights, mass transit, more equitable taxation, health care, the public's dissatisfaction with politics-as-usual, and "change".
 Biden also opposed giving amnesty to draft dodgers.
 Despite not supporting the legalization of marijuana, he said in a campaign ad that: "the possession of marijuana is a misdemeanor—a minor offense.
-The police should treat it that way, and devote the greater part of their efforts to heroin.".
+The police should treat it that way, and devote the greater part of their efforts to heroin."

 During the summer, Biden trailed Boggs by almost 30 percentage points; however, Biden's energy level, attractive young family, and ability to connect with voters' emotions gave him an advantage over the ready-to-retire Boggs.
 John Marttila served as one of his consultants and had previously worked for Robert Drinan's campaign for the U.S. House of Representatives.
 Biden's campaign was described as having "no money to speak of" and relied on position papers in newspapers and a few campaign advertisements on the radio.
 One notable advertisement used by the Biden campaign was a brochure printed in newspaper format that contrasted the world view of the two candidates, e.g. (full page) "To Cale Boggs an unfair tax was the 1948 poll tax"; (opposite page) "To Joe Biden an unfair tax is the 1972 income tax."
 On November 7, 1972, Biden upset Boggs by a margin of 3,162 votes.

 Biden varied his messaging during campaign events throughout the state as well.
-For example, in the southern parts of the state his pitch was: "thirty years ago, caring for the environment meant picking up bottles and beer cans on Rehoboth Beach … and now it means saving the beach." whereasin the northern parts of the state in the Wilmington area it was "in 1950, Cale Boggs promised to keep highways growing; in 1970 Joe Biden promises to keep trees growing.".
+For example, in the southern parts of the state his pitch was: "thirty years ago, caring for the environment meant picking up bottles and beer cans on Rehoboth Beach ... and now it means saving the beach."
+In the northern parts of the state in the Wilmington area it was "in 1950, Cale Boggs promised to keep highways growing; in 1970 Joe Biden promises to keep trees growing."